Syndicate (1993 video game): Release

-A separate version was made for the simpler, 16-bit consoles, as the hardware could not support the complexity of the original game.
-It contained new level design and different graphics, and was released for Sega Mega Drive and SNES.
+The Mega Drive and Super NES versions have new level designs and different graphics.
 Later, it was released on the PlayStation Portable as part of EA Replay, a compilation of retro games released in the United States on November 7, 2006; this version is the SNES version and is executed on PSP by an emulator.

-In January 2012, the DOS version of Syndicate was re-released, packaged with pre-configured versions of the DOSBox emulator for both OS X and modern versions of Windows.
-In 2015, Syndicate was available for free on Electronic Arts' Origin platform.
+In January 2012, the MS-DOS version of Syndicate was re-released, packaged with pre-configured versions of the DOSBox emulator for modern versions of Windows.
+In October 2012, the DOSBox version was made available for Mac OS X. In 2015, Syndicate was available for free on Electronic Arts' Origin platform.

 An expansion pack named, Syndicate: American Revolt, was subsequently released in 1993.

 Reception

 Computer Gaming World criticized the lack of multiplayer, random research, poor AI, and repetitive missions.
 The magazine concluded that "Syndicate is a polished and significant effort" that would appeal to fans of other Bullfrog games but "doesn't quite offer the staying power of its predecessors".
 COMPUTE! noted, "This isn't a game to use as a morality lesson for the kids – it's bloody, it requires you to be ruthless, and some people may take issue with the use of drugs to control your agents.
 But it's a ball to play."

+Jim Trunzo reviewed Syndicate in White Wolf #38 (1993), giving it a final evaluation of "Very Good" and stated that "Think Blade Runner.
+Think Robocop.
+Think cyberpunk to the max!
+You haven't seen anything like Syndicate from Electronic Arts.
+This game is for neither for the timid nor the overly moral."

 GamePro described the Genesis version as a "clumsy translation", remarking that targeting and maneuvering are much more difficult with gamepad button combinations, and that the graphics aren't clear enough for the player to make out essential details.
 Next Generation reviewed the Genesis version of the game, and stated that "Often the intense strategy games of the PC domain never make much of a 16bit game and Syndicate is a prime example."